-Setting up a woodwork, cabinet or joiners workshop can be a complicated business and innumerable questions about the activities and processes which go on in it will need to be satisfactorily answered.
+When you set up a woodwork, cabinet or joiners workshop it can be a complicated business; with innumerable questions needing satisfactory answers about the activities and processes which go on in it.
 Most importantly, from a Health & Safety perspective, dust extraction is paramount and a sizeable proportion of the budget should be allocated towards ensuring that a system or equipment is installed which matches both the woodworking machinery and it’s intended purpose.

-The topic of wood dust and it’s extraction is an immensely complex area so it’s crucial to understand that woodworking machinery of any sort will produce waste of one sort or another and it’s this which must be managed by selecting the most appropriate equipment.
-The choice of the correct type of extractor can be confusing at best, with apparently conflicting requirements for collecting waste from a wide variety of woodworking machinery.
-Initially, It’s recommended that the purchaser should have a clear picture of the type of wood waste produced in the workshop.
+The topic of wood dust and it’s extraction is an immensely complex area.
+Woodworking machinery of any sort will produce waste of one sort or another.
+It’s this which must be managed by selecting the most appropriate equipment.
+Choosing the correct type of extractor can be confusing at best; with apparently conflicting requirements for collecting waste from a wide variety of woodworking machinery.
+Initially, we would recommend that the purchaser should have a clear picture of the type of wood waste you will produce in the workshop.

 Key features of Dust Extraction Systems

-- High efficiency Impellor system gives high air flow from modest motor power
+- High efficiency Impellor system gives high air flow from a modest motor power

 - Manual filter cleaning system, easy to maintain air flow.
 Axminster Industrial Series extractors incorporate an automatic filter cleaning system